-Faced with tightening budgets, customer service and support (CSS) leaders need to reduce costs and, therefore, consider outsourcing.
+Faced with tightening budgets, customer service and support leaders need to reduce costs and, therefore, consider outsourcing.
 But what activities are best suited to be outsourced?
-And what impact does that outsourcing service provider (OSP) have on customer loyalty?
+And what impact does business process outsourcing (BPO) have on customer experience (CX)?

-OSPs often perform activities at a lower cost because they can leverage existing technologies, can work on a larger scale, and conduct business in markets with lower labor and operating rates.
-This can result in immediate cost savings, but CSS leaders must understand the indirect cost of outsourcing on customer experience (CX).
+Outsourcers often perform activities at a lower cost because they can leverage existing technologies, which reduces spend on technology investments or upgrades, work on a larger scale by serving customers across multiple companies and conduct business in markets with lower labor and operating rates.

 “Outsourcing may have some advantages when it comes to cost saving,” says Deborah Alvord, Senior Director Analyst, Gartner.
 “But CSS leaders must not lose sight of CX needs when deciding what to outsource to prevent customer disloyalty.”